JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

    ![Filled run script action](xcode-filled-run-script-action.png){width=700}

-6. Use the code from Kotlin in the local Swift (SPM) package added to your Xcode project:
+6. Use the code from Kotlin in the local Swift package added to your Xcode project:

    ![SPM usage](xcode-spm-usage.png){width=700}